OWASP/owasp-mastg/tests/0x05j-Testing-Resiliency-Against-Reverse-Engineering/MASTG-TEST-0047.md

 ### Bypassing the storage integrity checks

-1. Retrieve the data from the device, as described in the "[Testing Device Binding](#testing-device-binding-mstg-resilience-10 "Testing Device Binding")" section.
+1. Retrieve the data from the device.
 2. Alter the retrieved data and then put it back into storage.

 ## Effectiveness Assessment